 After several parents expressed to Conley at Monday's community forum that the middle school science programs lacked in comparison to the programs at the elementary schools and the high schools, Conley said more collaboration between the elementary and middle school science teachers was in order.
 To have those collaborative meetings, however, she said a change in the time students were released for the day at Ecker Hill Middle School would have to be made.

 "You have to have teams articulate between grade levels, and the bottom line is, we do not currently have that articulation to really focus on our students," Conley said.
 "It will give them not only the ability to share information but to meet.
-That alignment is critical in looking at what we need to be able to look at our students' needs."

 That change, while seemingly small, has big costs.
 Additional buses and three more bus routes to transport students home after school will cost the district $480,000 initially and then $228,300 every year from now on.
 School board member Charles Cunningham expressed concern, asking Hauber if there were any initiatives to offset the cost.